NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Deselection](https://github.com/Sky-Captain-13/foundry/tree/master/deselection) - By enabling, deselects tokens when clicking on an empty spot on the scene.

   Why retired: Now included in default Foundry under Core Settings --> Left-Click to Release Objects --> Enabled
-- [Dice Tray](https://foundryvtt.com/packages/dice-calculator/) - Adds a small widget at the bottom of the chat to easily calculate custom rolls.

-  Why retired: Great module, but I never really used it, especially when [Simple Dice Roller](https://foundryvtt.com/packages/simple-dice-roller/) is a thing.
 - [DnD5eShopRollTables](https://www.reddit.com/r/FoundryVTT/comments/mnwzi4/as_promised_the_rolltables_for_every_type_of_shop/)
   A collection of quite a few roll tables and table-generation tools.
 I'm not sure if I'll keep this in, but for right now, it gets the job done with SRD items.
   Requires [Better Roll Tables](https://github.com/ultrakorne/better-rolltables), [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/),